 Some of the initial eligibility requirements are modified for continuing eligibility.
 For example, once admitted to the 8(a) Program, caps on net worth and personal income are raised (but not eliminated).
 But tread lightly: SBA imposes additional requirements on 8(a) Participants to remain eligible, such as limiting the number of withdrawals an individual can take from a Participant and restricting the number of 8(a) awards a Participant may receive.

 If these eligibility requirements sound a bit ominous, it’s for good reason: they can be.
-But that’s not to scare you away from considering the 8(a) Program—as I mentioned in my initial post, the benefits to participating can be tremendous.
+But that’s not to scare you away from considering the 8(a) Program—as we mentioned in our initial post, the benefits to participating can be tremendous.